Skip to main content

 But it’s just flicking a little disc across a small board.
 How hard can it be, really?

-The mesmerizing 56 seconds above were captured at the semifinals of the 2024 World Crokinole Championship, where Connor Reinman defeated Jason Slater.
+The mesmerizing 56 seconds above were captured at the semifinals of the 2024 World Crokinole Championship, where Connor Reinman defeated Justin Slater.
 A matchup not unlike Magic vs. Bird, or Swift vs. Eilish.

 How rare was this feat of perfection?
 Was this one of those obscure new Olympic events?
 You may even be wondering, wtf is Crokinole?